Ikass/epm/src/projects/award-improving-quality-education-examinations-secondary-education.md

 ---
 title: "AWARD - Improving the Quality of Education by Introducing Examinations at the End of Secondary Education"
 date: 2019-01-21
+description: European Projects Management Ltd. has been awarded the EuropeAid project contract in Turkey, in consortium with Hulla and co.
+Human Dynamics KG.
 category: ongoing
 tags:
   - "education"